loverdos/aquarium/doc/manual/source/devguide.rst

   correspond to real money.
 - *Resource*: A resource represents an entity that can be charged for its usage.
 The currently charged resources are: Time of VM usage, bytes uploaded and downloaded and bytes used for storage
 - *Resource Event*: A resource event is generated from an external source and are permanently appended in an immutable event log.
-A raw event carries information about changes in an external system that could affect the status of a user's wallet.
+A raw event carries information about changes in an external system that could affect the status of a user's wallet (See more about `Resource Events`_).
 - *AccountingEntry*: An accounting entry is the result of processing a resource event and is what gets stored to the user's wallet.
 - *Price List*: A price list contains information of the cost of a resource.
   A pricelist is only applied within a specified time frame.